 Instructors from the Denver Police Department, the Denver District Attorney's Office, the Denver City Attorney’s Office, as well as a number of other city and private agencies provide recruit officers with professional and quality instruction.
 Upon graduation each recruit officer is a qualified practitioner in basic police firearms, police vehicle operation, and The Denver Police Department’s arrest control system.

-Police recruits underdgo a series of weekly examinations and participate in a vigorous physical conditioning program.
+Police recruits undergo a series of weekly examinations and participate in a vigorous physical conditioning program.
 They also participate in a battery of field problems, testing their ability to function under stress and to reason through a challenging issue.
 These are often hands-on encounters requiring recruits to interview scenario volunteers and write reports, search and take subjects into custody, operate emergency equipment, and engage in building searches and shoot/don’t shoot situations.

 Recruit training is a very challenging and demanding process with over 1,000 hours of instruction.
 Recruit officers must then pass the Colorado State P.O.S.T. examination to be certified as a peace officer in the State of Colorado.
 Upon graduation from the academy recruit officers are assigned to one of the six Patrol Districts where they undergo field training and evaluation.
 Field training lasts three and one-half months, and builds on the foundation provided by the academy to prepare recruit officers for a solo field assignment.

 The academy also conducts training for lateral recruit officers (persons with qualified prior law enforcement experience).
 Requirements for this program are available from the The Denver Civil Service Commission, or by calling (720) 913-3370.
-Lateral recruits attend an abbreviated academy lasting fifteen weeks.
+Lateral recruits attend an abbreviated academy lasting sixteen weeks.
 They are held to the same standards as basic recruits and receive much of the same training.
 Upon graduation from the academy, lateral officers are assigned to one of the six Patrol Districts and must also successfully complete field training & evaluation before serving in a solo field assignment.